seqan/seqan3/doc/tutorial/search/index.md

 # Introduction

 Exact and approximate string matching is a common problem in bioinformatics, e.g. in read mapping.
-Usually, we want to search for a match of one or many small sequences (queries) in a database consisting of one or more large sequences (references).
+Usually, we want to search for a hit of one or many small sequences (queries) in a database consisting of one or more large sequences (references).
 Trivial approaches such as on-line search fail at this task for large data due to prohibitive run times.